-PNC 102 Fundamentals of 8 credits Summer Practical Nursing II
+PNC 102 Fundamentals of Practical Nursing II8 credits

 During this course the nursing process will be utilized while focusing on common health problems and the family across the life span.
 Basic clinical skills will be introduced and practiced in a laboratory.
 A clinical experience will be provided in a variety of settings.
 Emphasis will be placed on the role of the LPN in a caring environment and its impact on care.